kexiZeroing/FE-Learning-notes/TIL.md

 53. `dig` command (Domain Information Groper) is used to gather DNS information.
 Type `dig xxx.com` to perform a DNS lookup.
 The most important section is the ANSWER section which displays the IP address associated with the domain name.
 By default `dig` requests the A record and uses the local configuration listed in `/etc/resolv.conf` to decide which name server to query.
 To specify a name server against which the query will be executed, use `dig xxx.com @8.8.8.8`.
 To find the alias domain name, use the `cname` option `dig xxx.com cname`.
 54. Type `ssh foo@example.com` to connect a remote server and we can add public/private keys for password-less login.
 A more elegant way is to create a ssh config file `~/.ssh/config` with a `Host xyz` section (also set `HostName`, `Port`, `User`, `IdentityFile` under this section), then simply type `ssh xyz` to connect and the options will be read from the ssh config file.
 55. A **landing page** (people arrive at after clicking on a link in an email or an ad from a search engine) is a standalone web page designed to increase the conversion rates of marketing campaigns, so the primary goal is to keep users there until they convert.
 A **splash page** (appear while a game or program is launching) covers up the site before entering and have more animations, videos, and eye-catching elements.
 It has an exit link that redirects visitors to the main/home page.
+56. [fuite](https://github.com/nolanlawson/fuite) is a CLI tool for finding memory leaks in client-rendered web apps.
+Run `npx fuite https://example.com`, it launches Chrome using Puppeteer and will search for internal links on the given page.
+Then for each link, it will click the link, then press the browser back button, and repeat to see if there is leaking.